 • Guidance and support to industry

 All gas and electricity suppliers that have registered supply points must adhere to their TRAS obligations under SPAA (Schedule 34) and DCUSA (Schedule 25).

 Who do I contact if I want to know more about the TRAS?

-ETTOS is a separate but complementary service to the TRAS and will go live in Autumn 2016.
-It is a 24- hour, 7 days a week national free-phone telephone service and website for members of the public to report suspected energy theft online.
-It will allow tip offs regarding suspected energy theft, received from the general public, to be sent to the relevant supplier or network operator based on the address provided in the tip off.
+ETTOS is a separate but complementary service to the TRAS and went live in September 2016.
+It provides the StayEnergySafe line open 24- hours, 7 days a week with a national free-phone telephone service and website for members of the public to report suspected energy theft online at www.stayenergysafe.co.uk.
+The service allows tip offs regarding suspected energy theft, received from the general public, to be sent to the relevant supplier or network operator based on the address provided in the tip off.

 All SPAA and DCUSA Parties are required to provide a nominated single point of contact (ESPOC) for ETTOS matters.
 The ESPOC will be responsible for the receipt of tip offs from the ETTOS, and any subsequent investigation (either directly or through their team).